jivthesh/jivthesh/README.md

 <!--
 **jivthesh/jivthesh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-# My GitHub contributions as a Game of Life
+# My GitHub contributions as a Game ofLife

 Here are some ideas to get you started: